Lemmmy/KristDocs/content/examples/klua/using-klua.md

 ### Using websockets
 K.lua also supports websockets.
 These allow you to receive event data from the Krist node in realtime.

+{{%alert theme="warning" %}}**Make sure your privatekey is in the correct format.** If you don't convert the privatekey to the correct privatekey format, you may authenticate as the wrong address.
+You can read more about wallet privatekey formats [here](../../../krist-api/wallet-formats).{{% /alert %}}

 ```lua
 local function openWebsocket()
   local success, ws = await(k.connect, "your-private-key")